breastmed/breastmed/content/sneakpeek.md

       W﻿e know your DNA information is personal.
 To protect your privacy:

       1﻿.
-SneakPeek tests only for baby's gender.
+SneakPeek tests only for baby's sex.
 No data is gathered about disease states or other health-related information.

       2﻿.
 After the test is run in the lab, your DNA sample is disposed of by a professional chemical management company in compliance with US federal standards.